Beshario/RoboND-DeepLearning-Project/README.md

 In this project, I trained a deep neural network to identify and track a target in simulation.
 So-called “follow me” applications like this are key to many fields of robotics and the very same techniques I applied here could be extended to scenarios like advanced cruise control in autonomous vehicles or human-robot collaboration in industry.

-The model is built in Tensor-flow and Keras, and the training was done using a K80 GPU enabled Amazon Web Services (AWS) compute instance.
+The model is built in Tensor-flow and Keras, and the training was done using an Amazon Web Services (AWS) compute instance.